People call us all the time with questions about their toilets not flushing well. If you are having any sort of flushing problem, consider these ideas

 If everything is working well with the toilet and the pipes, it’s time to look at the circumstances around the overflows.
 Is there someone putting too much paper in your toilet?
 Has someone’s stool changed recently, possibly because of dietary changes or new medication?
 Or is the toilet designed to save water, and in the process of doing that not is carrying the waste away effectively?
 All of these things can cause toilet overflow, too.

 A toilet that’s overflowing regularly needs some attention.
 Call Wimpy’s Plumbing.
-We’ll diagnose your problem and give you a free estimate for fixing it.
-Give us a ring at (941) 322–1911 or schedule an appointment online, and we’ll come out and figure out what’s causing your problem.
+We’ll diagnose your problem and give you a estimate for fixing it.
+Give us a call or schedule an appointment online, and we’ll come out and figure out what’s causing your problem.

 What Can Go Into a Toilet?

-Even other types of paper can cause problems, because these are designed to clump together, not to be broken down.
-And wipes may be marked as "flushable" on the box, but they won’t necessarily do good things to your sewer lines!
+- Even other types of paper can cause problems, because they are designed to clump together, not to be broken down.
+And wipes may be marked as “flushable” on the box, but they won’t necessarily do good things to your sewer lines!